LearnedLeague

 LearnedLeague is a web-based, invitation-only global quiz league operated by Seattle-based software engineer Shayne Bushfield under the pseudonym "Thorsten A. Integrity".
-As of September 2022, it has over 26,000 members worldwide.
+As of March 2025, it has over 31,700 members worldwide.

 Structure

 Players are organized into leagues with nonspecific geographic designations like "Central" and "Frontier".
 Players in each league are then sorted into "rundles" based on past performance (all first-time players begin in special rookie rundles).
 A promotion-and-relegation system is used: a player can move up to higher rundles by finishing at or near the top of a lower one, or move down to lower rundles by finishing at or near the bottom of an upper one.
 The top players in each league compete annually for the title of LearnedLeague Champion.

 Gameplay

 Regular season

 Each calendar year is divided into four seasons.
 Each season includes 25 match days—essentially one per U.S. business day.
-Players are paired against each other each day during the season and compete in a six-question trivia match.
+Players are paired against each other each day during the season and compete in a six-question trivia match, with questions from 18 categories ranging from world history, science, and geography to lifestyle, food/drink, and television.
 Each player attempts to answer as many questions correctly as possible ("offense") and assigns point values to each question ("defense").
 Players must assign one question a value of 3 points, two questions values of 2 points, two questions values of 1 point, and one question a value of 0 points (allowing a maximum score per player of 9 points).
 A player's opponent will get the assigned point value if they answer correctly.
 Since the past performance of all players based on subject matter is openly available, defense is an important factor in gameplay.
 Answers must be submitted by 10 PM Pacific Time.
 Results from the previous day along with the new set of questions are released each Match Day by midnight Pacific time.